Argo Group

+On November 16, 2023, the firm was acquired by Brookfield Reinsurance for approximately $1.1 billion.

 History

 Origin

 Argonaut Insurance was founded in California in 1948 as the Argonaut Insurance Exchange.
 It focused on underwriting workers compensation for the California construction industry.
 It was acquired in 1969 by Teledyne Technologies, then expanded into additional product lines and acquired Great Central Insurance.

 1986–2000

 In September 1986, Teledyne Technologies formed and then spun off Argonaut Group, with Argonaut Insurance and Great Central Insurance parts of the new company.
 It focused on underwriting large-account workers compensation policies.